licarpen/aws-developer/README.md

   * increase efficiency and latency
   * wait time can be between 1 sec to 20 sec
   * enable at queue level or consumer can poll with WaitTimeSeconds API
+  * console: You can configure long polling to your SQS queue by simply setting the “Receive Message Wait Time” field to a value greater than 0.
 * SQS CLI
   * aws sqs list-queues
   * aws sqs list-queues --region us-east-1